 That same year, clinical trial ACTG 016 established that a lower therapeutic dose of AZT reduced some side effects.
 The subsequent ACTG 019 trial showed that the drug could delay the onset of AIDS in asymptomatic people with HIV.

-An open uncontrolled study on treatment study published in 1989 showed that the median survival time of AIDS patients on AZT was 4.5 times higher when compared to historical AIDS groups who had not received the drug.
+An open uncontrolled study on the treatment published in 1989 showed that the median survival time of AIDS patients on AZT was 4.5 times higher when compared to historical AIDS groups who had not received the drug.

 Throughout the early 1990s, additional NRTI drugs gained approval, showing that along with AZT, other therapeutic drugs were effective at treating AIDS.
 In 1991, an asymptomatic Magic Johnson made headlines when the basketball legend began a treatment of AZT following a recent AIDS diagnosis, The Washington Post reported at the time.
 In an interview with CNN nearly three decades later, Johnson credited his early intervention and quick course of treatment with following scientific recommendations.